NGO Monitor Letter to Norwegian MFA Regarding Norwegian Funding to Terror Linked NGOs

-NGO Monitor Letter to Ine Marie Eriksen Søreide, Italian Minister of Foreign Affairs, and Minister of International Development Dag-Inge Ulstein
+NGO Monitor Letter to Ine Marie Eriksen Søreide, Norwegian Minister of Foreign Affairs, and Minister of International Development Dag-Inge Ulstein

 Dear Minister Eriksen Søreide,

 Dear Minister Ulstein,

 In our previous letter (July 11, 2020), we alerted you to evidence that Norwegian government grantees are linked to a terrorist organization.
 We write to you now to inform you of an important, related development in the Netherlands.